aymannc/microservices-exam/README.md

-The objective is to create a distributed system based on micro-services to manage Bank transactions, using spring kafka.
+The objective is to create a distributed system based on micro-services to manage Bank transactions, using spring and kafka.